2023 Most Popular Special Education Bachelor's Degree Schools in the Middle Atlantic Region

 On average, special ed graduates from Millersville take out $28,347 in student loans while working on their Bachelor's Degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $205.

-The College of New Jersey landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree special education programs.
-Located in the large suburb of Ewing, TCNJ is a public college with a medium-sized student population.
+The College of New Jersey did quite well in this year’s ranking of the most popular places for special education students to get a bachelor’s degree.
+It came in at #9 on the list.
+Located in the suburb of Ewing, TCNJ is a public college with a moderately-sized student population.

 Women make up 93% of the special ed majors at the school.

-Bloomsburg University of Pennsylvania ranked #10 on this year’s Most Popular Special Education Bachelor’s Degree Schools in the Middle Atlantic Region list.
+Bloomsburg University of Pennsylvania came in at #10 in this year’s edition of the Most Popular Special Education Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
 Bloomsburg is a medium-sized public school located in the city of Bloomsburg.

 Women make up 90% of the special ed majors at the school.